AlistairTomori1/HackPad/README.md

 # My HackPad

 My HackPad is a 6-key (2x3) macropad built around the Seeed XIAO RP2040.
-It includes an EC11 rotary encoder for quick control and a 0.91 inch 128x32 I2C OLED display for status and layer info.
+It includes 2 EC11 rotary encoders (one for volume, one for timeline scrubbing) and a 0.91 inch 128x32 I2C OLED display (SSD1306) for status and layer info.

 ## Features
 - 6x MX-style keys (2 columns x 3 rows matrix)
-- EC11 rotary encoder (volume on Layer 0, track control on Layer 1)
+- 2x EC11 rotary encoder 1 for Volume, the other is for moving through video timeline
 - 0.91 inch 128x32 I2C OLED (pin order: GND-VCC-SCL-SDA)
 - KMK (CircuitPython) firmware with layers
 - 3D-printed case designed to fit the PCB, OLED, and encoder cleanly